 The plans, specifications and contract documents for your new home are finalised once we’ve received the contour survey, soil test, and slab design.

-So that you can familiarise yourself with the contract prior to the day of signing, we will provide you with all the necessary documentation in advance.
+So that you can familiarise yourself with the contract prior to the day of signing, we'll provide you with all the necessary documentation in advance.

 This enables you to contact your DC Living Sales Consultant about your contract documentation prior to signing and raise any concerns that you may have.

-Once you have signed the contract, the remainder of the 5% deposit is payable.
+Once you've signed the contract, the remainder of the 5% deposit is payable.